HomeTroubleshootingAC Running But Not Cooling: Causes, Fixes & When to Call a Pro

 How often should I service my AC in Florida?

 Twice a year is ideal in Florida — once before the cooling season and again in late summer — because our long, humid climate works systems far harder than cooler regions.
 Regular tune-ups keep the coil, drain, and refrigerant charge in good shape and catch small problems before they become breakdowns.
+For Cape Coral and Fort Myers homeowners near the coast, salt air accelerates coil corrosion — adding a coil coating inspection to your annual service is worth the extra step.

 Home Not Comfortable?